The word Viking means ‘to raid’ in Old Norse.

 Slaves were often people taken prisoner during Viking raids.

-Only the wealthy could afford a complete set of weapons.
+Only the wealthy could afford a complete set of armour and weapons.

 These were known as Longships or Dragonships.